Croatia Process Service

 The Republic of Croatia declares that the documents served in accordance with Article 9 of the Convention are forwarded to the Ministry of Justice of the Republic of Croatia for service to parties.

 Declaration in accordance with Article 10 of the Convention:

 The Republic of Croatia declares that it opposes the mode of service specified in Article 10 of the Convention.

 Declaration in accordance with Article 15 of the Convention:

 The Republic of Croatia declares that Croatian courts may give a judgment if all the conditions set out in paragraph 2 of Article 15 of the Convention are fulfilled.

 Declaration in accordance with Article 16 of the Convention:

-The Republic of Croatia declares that applications for relief set out in Article 16 of the Convention will not be entertained if they are filed after the expiration of a period of one year following the date on which the judgment was given.
+The Republic of Croatia declares that applications for relief set out in Article 16 of the Convention will not be entertained if they are filed after the expiration of one year after the judgment was given.

 New York: (212) 203-8001 – 590 Madison Avenue, 21st Floor, New York, New York 10022

 Brooklyn: (347) 983-5436 – 300 Cadman Plaza West, 12th Floor, Brooklyn, New York 11201